lionelmace/vpc-on-classic-vsi/vsi_is_connecting_linux_gc.md

 # Connecting to your Linux instance
 {: #connecting-to-your-linux-instance}

-After you have created your {{site.data.keyword.vsi_is_full}} Linux instance, you can connect to it by completing these steps.
+After you have created your {{site.data.keyword.vsi_is_full}} Linux instance, you can connect to it with your SSH key by completing these steps.
 {:shortdesc}

 ## Locating floating IP address